matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 <label for="email-input"> required </label>
 ```

 These will all focus the same input, and their combinined text will be used as the accessible name for the input: `Email address required`.
 Of course, that's the _theory_.
-In practice, support for multiple labels per input is inconsistent and assistive technologies may use all, but they also might use just the first or the last one ([source](https://github.com/dequelabs/axe-core/issues/689#issuecomment-490176712)).
+In practice, support for inputs with multiple labels is inconsistent.
+Some assistive technologies will use all labels but some only use the first or the last one ([source](https://github.com/dequelabs/axe-core/issues/689#issuecomment-490176712)).
 So while it's valid HTML, you're better off sticking to a single label per input for now.

 ### `form` on form-associated elements